-Some instances can increase the risk that you pass HSV to your baby during birth.
+Some instances can increase the risk of passing HSV to your baby during birth.
 If you have a rupture of your membranes (your water breaks), that could increase the risk of exposure.
 If you have an active outbreak of genital herpes and your water breaks near your due date, a cesarean would likely be recommended.

-There are some instances during labor when internal fetal monitoring is used, and this is usually contraindicated with an active herpes infection due to an increased risk of passing the virus to your baby.
-Internal monitoring uses a tiny screw to attach an electrode on your baby’s scalp to records their heart rate.
+There are some instances during labor when internal fetal monitoring is used.
+This method uses a tiny screw to attach an electrode on your baby’s scalp to record their heart rate.
+Internal monitoring is contraindicated with an active herpes infection due to an increased risk of passing the virus to your baby.

 After your baby is born, even if you have HSV, you can still safely breastfeed your baby.
-According to the CDC the only time breastfeeding is contraindicated if there is a lesion on your breast.
+According to the ACOG, the only time breastfeeding is contraindicated if there is a lesion on your breast.
 The most common place for a sore to show up would be your mouth or your genitals.
-I couldn’t find statistics on how often they would show up on a breast.
-In the rare event, this happens; you still need to pump milk from the affected breast to maintain your supply and continue to feed your baby from the other breast until the lesion heals.
-If you have blisters showing up anywhere, you want to have good hand hygiene and wash your hands to reduce the risk of touching your skin with an outbreak, then touching your baby.
+I couldn’t find statistics on how often they appear on a breast.
+In the rare event this happens, you still need to pump milk from the affected breast to maintain your supply and continue to feed your baby from the other breast until the lesion heals.
+If you have blisters showing up anywhere, you want to have good hand hygiene and wash your hands to reduce the risk of touching your skin with an outbreak and then touching your baby.

 If you do experience an outbreak, it should be safe to take antivirals while you are breastfeeding.
 The LactMed database is an excellent resource for the safety of medications during breastfeeding.
-Similar to the drugs preferred during pregnancy, typically acyclovir and valacyclovir are preferred because there is no data on famciclovir and breastfeeding.
-Even with the highest maternal dosages, the dosage of acyclovir in milk is only about 1% of a typical infant dosage and would not be expected to cause any adverse effects in breastfed infants.
-Since valacyclovir is a prodrug that is rapidly converted to acyclovir in the body it is not expected to cause any adverse effects in breastfed infants.
+Like the drugs preferred during pregnancy, acyclovir and valacyclovir are typically preferred because there is no data on famciclovir and breastfeeding.
+Even with the highest maternal dosages, acyclovir dosage in milk is only about 1% of a typical infant dosage and would not be expected to cause any adverse effects in breastfed infants.
+Since valacyclovir is a prodrug rapidly converted to acyclovir in the body, it is not expected to cause any adverse effects in breastfed infants.

 There is a long list of evidence-based benefits to skin-to-skin contact with your baby.
-I found no evidence that advised against being skin to skin with your baby after birth.
-The only caveat to this is that they are not exposed to lesions or blisters if you have an outbreak.
-If you have any blisters or a cold sore, be cautious about not letting the blister come into contact with your baby and washing your hands before touching your baby.
+I found no evidence that advised against being skin-to-skin with your baby after birth.
+The only caveat is that they are not exposed to lesions or blisters if you have an outbreak.
+If you have any blisters or a cold sore, you want to be cautious about not letting the blister come into contact with your baby and washing your hands before touching your baby.

 Talk to Your Doctor or Midwife

-You want to be upfront with your doctor or midwife about you or your partner having HSV.
-There are a lot of things you can do to reduce the risk of transmitting this virus to our baby.
-Your care provider will work with you to minimize your risks and keep you and your baby healthy.
+You want to be upfront with your doctor or midwife if you or your partner have HSV.
+You can do many things to reduce the risk of transmitting this virus to your baby.
+Your care provider will work with you to minimize risks and keep you and your baby healthy.
 If you have any questions about possible exposure to HSV, you can always request a test.